 Quinoa (Chenopodium quinoa Willd.) is an example of an orphan crop.
 It originates from the Andean region, where it has played a vital role as a staple food for small-scale farmers in the Andean highlands (Hellin & Higman, 2005; Jacobsen, 2003).
-For thousands of years, farmers have contributed to the domestication and selection of quinoa varieties, resulting in a high genetic and phenotypic diversity (Bazile, Jacobsen, et al., 2016a; Patiranage et al., 2022).
+For thousands of years, farmers have contributed to the domestication and selection of quinoa varieties, resulting in high genetic and phenotypic diversity (Bazile, Jacobsen, et al., 2016a; Patiranage et al., 2022).
 The grains of quinoa are highly valued for their nutritional properties and serve as a rich source of macronutrients and energy (Bhargava et al., 2006; Chandra et al., 2018; Nowak et al., 2016; Repo-Carrasco et al., 2003).
 Furthermore, quinoa is remarkably resilient to abiotic stressors such as drought and salinity (reviewed by (Grenfell-Shaw & Tester, 2021)).
-Due to these benefits, quinoa cultivation has started to spread beyond its native area.
-Nevertheless, despite the increasing number of countries growing quinoa, production volumes are small compared to the Andean region (Bazile, Jacobsen, et al., 2016b; Zurita-Silva et al., 2014).
-Although several breeding programs were established (Böndel & Schmid, 2021), modern quinoa varieties are still little improved compared to ancient landraces.
-The extensive phenotypic diversity of quinoa in its center of origin reveals a substantial degree of genetic diversity, which likely results from local adaptation and farmer selection (Bazile et al. 2016, Jarvis et al. 2017).
+Owing to these benefits, quinoa cultivation has started to spread beyond its native area.
+Nevertheless, despite the increasing number of countries growing quinoa, production volumes are small compared with those in the Andean region (Bazile, Jacobsen, et al., 2016b; Zurita-Silva et al., 2014).
+Although several breeding programs have been established (Böndel & Schmid, 2021), modern quinoa varieties are still slightly improved compared with ancient landraces.
+The extensive phenotypic diversity of quinoa at its center of origin reveals a substantial degree of genetic diversity, which likely results from local adaptation and farmer selection (Bazile et al. 2016, Jarvis et al. 2017).
 This diversity manifests itself in various forms of morphological and physiological variation, including panicle shape, seed color, leaf color (Bioversity International et al., 2013), and varying degrees of tolerance to both biotic and abiotic stress factors.
-Recent efforts have aimed to standardize quinoa evaluation and to characterize its diversity of traits for more effective application in breeding programs (Stanschewski et al., 2021).
-However, the prevailing evaluation methods still largely rely on labor-intensive and frequently imprecise manual phenotyping using visual scales and cards.
+Recent efforts have aimed to standardize quinoa evaluation and characterize its diverse traits for more effective application in breeding programs (Stanschewski et al., 2021).
+However, the prevailing evaluation methods still largely rely on labor-intensive and frequently imprecise manual phenotyping via visual scales and cards.

 The inflorescence of quinoa is a panicle, on which individual flowers are arranged in groups on secondary axes (Wrigley et al., 2015).
-The dimensions of the panicles, both in width and length influence grain yield, making them target traits for selection in breeding programs (Benlhabib et al., 2016a; Maliro et al., 2017; Santis et al., 2018).
-We previously observed that the product of panicle length and panicle width was strongly correlated with yield and showed a high heritability (H2=0.81; (Lozano-Isla et al., 2023)).
+The dimensions of the panicles, both width and length, influence grain yield, making them target traits for selection in breeding programs (Benlhabib et al., 2016a; Maliro et al., 2017; Santis et al., 2018).
+We previously reported that the product of panicle length and panicle width was strongly correlated with yield and presented high heritability (H2=0.81; (Lozano-Isla et al., 2023)).
 Two types of inflorescence are distinguished (Tapia et al., 1979).
-The ‘glomerulate’ type panicles develop compact primary axillary internodes and elongated internodes of flower clusters, which results in spherical inflorescences.
-The ‘amarantiform’ type develops elongated inflorescences similar to amaranth species, and the finger-shaped partial inflorescences originate directly from the main axis.
-Glomerulate inflorescences are considered to be wild type and are dominant over the amarantiform type (Gandarillas1974), but the genetic basis of this variation is currently unknown.
-In the description of quinoa traits a third type of panicle shape was defined as ‘intermediate’ (Bioversity International et al., 2013).
-Since grain yield is influenced by the size and type of the quinoa panicle (Craine et al., 2023), efficient phenotyping of these panicle traits is expected to improve the selection of superior genotypes and enhance genetic gain.
+The ‘glomerulate’ panicles develop compact primary axillary internodes and elongated internodes of flower clusters, which results in spherical inflorescences.
+The ‘amarantiform’ type develops elongated inflorescences similar to those of amaranth species, and the finger-shaped partial inflorescences originate directly from the main axis.
+Glomerulate inflorescences are considered to be wild type and are dominant over amarantiform inflorescences (Gandarillas1974), but the genetic basis of this variation is currently unknown.
+In the description of quinoa traits, a third type of panicle shape was defined as ‘intermediate’ (Bioversity International et al., 2013).
+Since grain yield is influenced by the size and type of quinoa panicle (Craine et al., 2023), efficient phenotyping of these panicle traits is expected to improve the selection of superior genotypes and enhance genetic gain.